eve7300/qtccv-custom/README.md

-# how to play my example video
+# how to play my example video!
 WIP

 # how to make your own computercraft video!